How much does a Contracts Manager make?

 Raytheon

-Raytheon offers Contracts Manager jobs with a focus on defense and aerospace.
+Raytheon offers Contracts Manager jobs with a focus on aerospace and defense.
 They operate in various locations, including the United States, the United Kingdom, and Australia.
+Their roles involve managing contracts for large-scale projects.

 -